swerdna/dnimretsam/README.md

 # Devlog

+20150710
+* Ready for running.
+Not the neatest, but should do for now.
+* Tidied up yesterdays tidy ups.
+* Implemented Knuth
+* Tested manually a bit
+* Modified the result and guess classes.

+20150709
+* No compiler access today.
+Some minor cleanups.

 20150708

 * sketched out thoughts, initial constraints, UI, rough design.
 * implemented first pass prototype

-20150709
-* No compiler access today.
-Some minor cleanups.

 # Thoughts